TEMPLATE LANGUAGE TO INCLUDE IN SYLLABUS:

 The Writing Center

-The Writing Center offers free writing support to all Washington University undergraduate and graduate students.
+The Writing Center offers free writing support to all WashU undergraduate and graduate students.
 Staff members will work with students on any kind of writing project, including essays, writing assignments, personal statements, theses, and dissertations.
 They can help at any stage of the process, including brainstorming, developing and clarifying an argument, organizing evidence, or improving style.
 Instead of simply editing or proofreading papers, the tutors will ask questions and have a conversation with the writer about their ideas and reasoning, allowing for a higher order revision of the work.
 They will also spend some time looking at sentence level patterns to teach students to edit their own work.
-The Center is located in Mallinckrodt and open Sunday through Thursday from 11:00 am to 9:00 pm and Friday from 11:00 am to 5:00 pm.
-Students are seen primarily by appointment, but walk-ins will be accepted as the schedule allows.
-Both in-person and online appointments are available.
-To make an appointment, go to writingcenter.wustl.edu.
-Email: writingcenter.wustl.edu.

 The Learning Center

-The Learning Center provides support programs, including course-specific mentoring and academic skills coaching (study and test-taking strategies, time management, etc.), that enhance undergraduate students’ academic progress.
+The Learning Center provides peer-led support programs, including course-specific mentoring and academic skills coaching (study and test-taking strategies, time management, etc.), that enhance undergraduate students’ academic progress.
 Contact them at learningcenter@wustl.edu or visit ctl.wustl.edu/learningcenter to find out what support they may offer for your classes.

 Center for Diversity and Inclusion (CDI)